Autostrada A6 (Italy)

-The Autostrada A6 or La Verdemare ("Green sea motorway") is an autostrada (Italian for "motorway") 124.3 km long in Italy located in the regions of Piedmont and Liguria which connects Turin, the southernmost area of Piedmont, especially the province of Cuneo, to the west coast of Liguria and the city of Savona.
+The Autostrada A6 or La Verdemare (lit.
+'Green sea motorway') is an autostrada (Italian for 'motorway') 124.3 km long in Italy located in the regions of Piedmont and Liguria which connects Turin, the southernmost area of Piedmont, especially the province of Cuneo, to the west coast of Liguria and the city of Savona.
 It is opened in 1960, and its construction finished in 2001, when it was completely overhauled into a two-road motorway.
 It is a part of the E717 European route.

 History

 Construction

 The motorway was built in stages starting in 1956.
 It began with the Savona – Ceva stretch being inaugurated on 27 January 1960.
 Work began shortly after in 1961 on the Ceva – Fossano stretch, including a connection to the city of Fossano and to the SS 28 for Turin.
 In May 1970, the Moncalieri – La Rotta section opened, followed by the Marene – Fossano stretch in July of the same year.
 Finally, in 1972, the initial Turin – Moncalieri – La Rotta section was built, with a separate roadway to Carmagnola.